ELISSA-Main/elissa3_wiki/wiki/networking_setup.md

 ## Prepare Portable Router

-This section will require another Wi-Fi Capable device(I just used my phone).
+This section will require another Wi-Fi capable device.

 1. Locate the "Mode Switch" on the side of the device and select the lowest option.
 2. Locate the back of your router and if you can, note down or take a photo of the Information on the back.